pvcraven/syllabi/elements/attendance_in_person_with_lab.rst

 Attendance/Participation Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+(For classes with lab.)

 A student may miss three classes unexcused without penalty.
-After three unexcused absences, a student's final grade will be lowered 3% for each class missed, not including the original three.
-So missing five classes will be a 6% penalty on the final grade.
+After three unexcused absences, a student's final grade will be lowered 2% for each class missed, not including the original three.
+So missing five classes will be a 4% penalty on the final grade.

 Excused absences are those approved by the Academic Dean, or by prior permission of the instructor.
 Absences for sporting event functions are normally run